 We all love to read about Private Detectives and police investigators who chase after bad guys.
 They are often depicted by the media and fiction as people who sacrifice nearly everything to “get their man.”
 This is actually true of some detectives to a certain extent.
 What difference does this make to readers and to authors as we create the worlds these mysteries happen in?

 The truth is, the making of a detective is much more complex than you might think.
 Most do not go into this line of work for the money–mainly because there really isn’t any.
 It isn’t something you get paid a lot to do, and the private investigator route is much like being an artist or a writer: income is sporadic at best even if you are good, and sometimes even non-existent.
-Who makes a great detective in real life and in fiction, someone we really root for?
+Who makes a great detective in real life and in fiction, someone we really root for when they are chasing down a killer?

 One of the things that is true of most detectives, at least the ones we like, is that they are often obsessed with whatever mystery or case they are dealing with, often to the point of neglecting some things in the rest of their lives.
 You could even call them a bulldog.
 Once they get a hold on something, they are not letting it go until they are finished.